Outdoor sales heat up with spring fever

 "As a category, Outdoor Lounge represents 15% of our U.S. business after only two years and nearly 30% of our European business after three years in the marketplace," Parsons said.
 "It incorporates the design influence of fully upholstered indoor lounge seating with technically advanced weatherproof fabric and frame materials that withstand severe weather elements."

-Treasure Garden has experienced double-digit growth in the past decade, and Jeff B. Dorough, VP of sales and marketing, expects similar results in the future.
+Treasure Garden has experienced double-digit growth in the past decade, and Jeff B. Dorough, vice president of sales and marketing, expects similar results in the future.
 The company's large outdoor umbrellas fill a niche in the marketplace and address the often overlooked shade factor, he said.

 "We see continued growth for the outdoor category as more homeowners grow in the ability to ‘dress' outdoor spaces and create outdoor rooms with furnishings, accessories and shade products," Dorough said.
 "Homeowners will be looking for innovative products and custom design options that specialty retailers can offer.